 Locate the ash drawer underneath the fire pot and slide the ash drawer straight out.
-Empty into a non-combustible container and re-install ash drawer.
+Empty into a non-combustible container and re-install ash drawer (Disposal of Ashes on page 20).

 The cleaning slide plates must be fully CLOSED when appliance is operating.
 Hot pellets may fall into ash pan and start a fire.